magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-22212-->

 *  Deadlocks no longer occur when the import process executes a bulk insert and the re-index process simultaneously executes a large insert from select.
-Previously, Magento displayed this error:`PDOException: SQLSTATE[40001]: Serialization failure: 1213 Deadlock found when trying to get lock`.
+Previously, Magento displayed this error: `PDOException: SQLSTATE[40001]: Serialization failure: 1213 Deadlock found when trying to get lock`.
 [GitHub-8933](https://github.com/magento/magento2/issues/8933)

 <!--- MC-35080-->

 *  Customer address `region_id`  is no longer assigned a `NULL` value when you import customer addresses using a CSV file (`entity type = "customer address"` and `import behavior = "add/update”`) from which certain field values have been deleted.

+### Klarna

+*  Magento now correctly refunds a Klarna order when the order contains a product that has been deleted.
+Previously, Magento threw a fatal error.

+*  Default configuration settings for Klarna remain set as expected when you change the configuration scope to a different website.
+Previously, changing scope resulted in clearing all Klarna settings.

+*  The checkout page now opens as expected when a shopper’s cart contains a downloadable product.
+Previously, the checkout page was blank.

+*  Fraud notification messages have been improved.

 ### Layered navigation